-The psychology of value, pricing and consumerism are all a part of pricing strategy.
-Price things too high and people may not even engage, but price them too low and others will think the product isn’t of quality.
+The psychology of value and consumerism and the way we price digital products are all part of software pricing models.
+Pricing software too high can cause people to not even engage, but pricing software too low can lead others to think the product isn’t of quality.
 While some are looking for a deal, others are looking for something superior.
-What is the target audience of your digital product?
-Are you trying to attract both bargain shoppers and sophisticated consumers?
-A strategic approach is critical when pricing software.
+You need to know what kind of consumers you’re trying to attract, and you need a pricing strategy.

-Strategy is thoughtful, anticipatory and intentional.
-It relies on research and data, instinct and intuition, and can save time and money in the long run by pricing correctly right out of the gate.
-So let’s talk about pricing models in IT industry!
-In this post we’ll cover some SaaS pricing strategies for digital products and their impact on users.
+Software pricing models are thoughtful, anticipatory and intentional.
+They rely on research and data, instinct, and intuition, and can save time and money in the long run by informing your discussions and decisions to price correctly right out of the gate.
+In this post we’ll cover some SaaS pricing models for digital products and their impact on users.

 Embrace your competitive side: Know the market